Benny-17/Benny-17/README.md

 ## Hi!
 I'm Benny 👋

 I'm a **Cloud & DevOps enthusiast** passionate about building scalable, automated infrastructure in the cloud.
-- 🎓 B.E.
-CSE Graduate (2023) from Vels Institute of Science, Technology & Advanced Studies
+- 🎓 **B.E.
+CSE Graduate (2023)** from Vels Institute of Science, Technology & Advanced Studies
-- 🧑‍💻 Completed a 4-month internship at **F13 Technologies**, where I worked on real-world serverless projects using AWS
+- 🧑‍💻 Completed a 4-month internship at **F13 Technologies**,where I worked on real-world serverless projects using AWS services like Lambda, Cognito, and DynamoDB.
 - 🚀 Currently learning Kubernetes, Terraform, and CI/CD with GitHub Actions
 - 📌 Looking for **entry-level roles** in Cloud or DevOps Engineering to contribute and grow